The Load-Bearer: Carry Something for Someone Without Being Asked

 What Anticipatory Help Does to the Brain

 For the receiver, unasked help triggers a unique neural response.
-Because no request was made, there's no social debt.
-The brain processes it as 'pure generosity,' which activates the medial prefrontal cortex and nucleus accumbens more strongly than reciprocated help.
+Because no request was made, there's no social debt — no feeling of obligation or indebtedness.
+Instead, the brain processes it as 'pure generosity,' which activates the medial prefrontal cortex (social evaluation) and nucleus accumbens (reward) more strongly than reciprocated help.

 Your Micro-Challenge Carry something for someone today without being asked.
 Just one thing.
 One person.
 Notice how it feels to give help that hasn't been requested.